barrysheppard/B8IT105-CA5/README.md

 Submit a Python script of your program to moodle and github as well as any tests you have done which should still work.

 ## Code note
-The functions do not have type checking for lists.
+The functions do not have type checking for the contents of lists.